danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ### Animated Progress Bar with Easing

+TODO: Does this belong together with JS about requestAnimationFrame?

 The session progress is shown visually with a subtle bar using a gradient:

 ```css